sadanand-singh/Blog/content/post/treemodels.md

 With optimization, we find an increase in the prediction accuracy of both classes.

-# Limitation of Decision Trees
+# Limitations of Decision Trees

-Even tough decision tree models have numerous advantages,
+Even though decision tree models have numerous advantages,

 - Very simple to understand and easy to interpret
 - Can be visualized